pavel8293-pavel/RS-School-tasks/README.md

 # RS-School-tasks
-This repo was created for completed RSSchool tasks
+This repo was created to store my completed Rolling scopes school tasks